Chart Color Schemes

 Educational outcomes in White Rock fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 13.8%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.4%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.7%).
-Vocational credentials are prominent, with 43.9% of residents aged 15+ holding such qualifications - advanced diplomas (10.5%) and certificates (33.4%).
+Trade and technical skills are prominent, with 43.9% of residents aged 15+ holding vocational credentials - advanced diplomas (10.5%) and certificates (33.4%).

 Frequently Asked Questions - Education